 C++ Keywords

 C++ keywords are the reserved words which are pre-defined in C++ programming language.
 We cannot use keywords as an identifier.
 Each keyword has a pre-defined meaning for C++ compiler.
+These words are the building blocks of the language, each serving a specific purpose in the syntax and structure of C++ programs.

 - Trying to use a keyword as an identifier will generate a compilation error.